 If the 2016 presidential election left you spooked, here’s a great podcast that helps open up conversation around some of America’s most dividing topics.
 War, sexuality, gun violence – all topics are on the table as the hosts extract stories from the trenches of a division.

 For our parents and our grandparents, the countries of Africa were often shrouded in mystery.
 In the absence of technology, information coming to the states about these countries often went through a very game-of-telephone-like process.
 Sound Africa aims to tell new and informative stories of Africa, free from the cliches and sensationalist news themes of yesteryear.

 Even if you’ve never read it, you might be familiar with the New York Times Column, Modern Love.
 Well, the folks over at NYT upgraded for the modern consumer and are offering this column as a podcast.
 Their first episode from January 2016 starts with a story that involves one of the internet’s first foray’s into the romance scene – Craigslist.

 Guys We F****d

-Brought to you from beautiful, historic, downtown Oakland California (as host Roman Mars would say), 99% invisible is a great podcast for people on the beginning of their journey into podcasts.
+Brought to you from beautiful, historic, downtown Oakland California (as host Roman Mars would say), 99% invisible is a great podcast for people at the beginning of their journey into podcasts.
 These shortish, digestible episodes tell individual stories of the people and progress behind everyday things that we take for granted.
-How much thought have you put into the expiration date of your food?
+How much thought have you put on the expiration date of your food?
 Or the bird sounds from your favorite nature documentary?
-Roman Mars and his team are thinking for you, and presenting their findings in this delicacy of a podcast.
+Roman Mars and his team are thinking for you and presenting their findings in this delicacy of a podcast.